iggredible/Learn-Vim/ch09_macros.md

 d. plain donut
 ```

-First, let's call the existing macro (assume you have kept the macro from the previous section in register "a) with `:put a`:
+First, let's call the existing macro (assume you have kept the macro from the previous section in register a) with `:put a`:

 ```
 0W~A.^[